Irene Lekapene

 To prove himself a worthy successor to his father both at home and in the eyes of foreign governments, Bulgaria's new emperor Peter I made a show of force by invading Byzantine Thrace in May 927, but showed himself ready to negotiate for a more permanent peace.
 Romanos seized the occasion and proposed a marriage alliance between the imperial houses of Byzantium and Bulgaria to end the War of 913–927.
 Romanos arranged for a diplomatic marriage between his granddaughter Maria and the Bulgarian monarch.
 For the first time in Byzantine history, a Byzantine princess was to be married to a foreign ruler; decades later, Romanos' son-in-law and co-ruler Constantine VII criticized Romanos for this concession.
 In October 927 Peter arrived near Constantinople to meet Romanos and signed the peace treaty, marrying Maria on November 8.
 To signify the new era in Bulgaro-Byzantine relations, Maria was renamed Irene ("peace").

+Family

 Irene and Peter I of Bulgaria had several children, including: